 - To view books or documents, to listen to oral history interviews or recordings, or to watch films and videos, simply complete a call slip for each item and present it to our reading room staff.
 We will bring your items to you and give you a brief demonstration on how to handle the materials properly or we will handle them for you, depending on the type of material requested.
 Reference materials on shelves within the reading room do not require call slips for access.

 - You may use our holdings only in our reading room.
 Nothing may be checked out or removed from the room.

-- Leave book bags, briefcases, large purses, heavy coats, umbrellas, etc., on the shelves at the front of the reading room under the card catalog.
-You may take to your desk only pencils (please, no pens), blank sheets of paper, note cards, or writing tablets, which must be submitted for examination upon leaving.
+- Leave all personal belongings in a locker, including purses and laptop sleeves.
+Do not leave items in the locker overnight.
+You may take to your desk only pencils (please, no pens), blank sheets of paper, note cards, or writing tablets.
 We are not responsible for personal belongings left in our reading room.

-- Jazz Archives staff will give fifteen minutes notice before closing.
+- Staff will give fifteen minutes notice before closing.
 We will neither retrieve nor photocopy documents after that time.

 - Please sit facing the front of the room.
 If two persons are sharing a desk, both should sit on the same side and face the front.

-- When practical, please provide the Jazz Archives with two courtesy copies of publications or products made possible by research in our holdings.
+- When practical, please provide us with a courtesy copy of publications or products made possible by research in our holdings.

 - Please make sure that the reading room supervisor has an unobstructed view of your desk.
 Do not place boxes or other items on your desk so that they block the supervisor's view of your work.

 - Please observe a "one box, one folder" rule.
 That is, have only one box at a time open on your table and only one file folder out of that box.